thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_README.md.rst

    for the application of different speciation rates.

    ###Running simulations###
+   Note that the recommended method of running and analysing simulations is through the [**pycoalescence**](https://pycoalescence.readthedocs.io) python package.
    The routine relies on supplying command line arguments (see below) for all the major simulation variables.
 Alternatively, supplying a config .txt file and using the command line arguments `./necsim -c /path/to/config.txt` can be used for parsing command line arguments from the text file.

    ####Command Line Arguments ####
    The following command line arguments are required.
-This list can be accessed by running `“./necsim -h”` or `./necsim -help`
+This species_id_list can be accessed by running `“./necsim -h”` or `./necsim -help`

    The command line options to be specified are: